junxit/us-congress-bills-111/metadata.md

 - 2010-09-23 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Harkin with an amendment in the nature of a substitute.
 Without written report.
 - 2010-09-23 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Harkin with an amendment in the nature of a substitute.
 Without written report.
 - 2010-09-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 587.
+- 2010-09-28 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Burgess objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-09-28 — Considered under suspension of the rules. (consideration: CR H7186-7189)
+- 2010-09-28 — DEBATE - The House proceeded with forty minutes of debate on S. 3751.
+- 2010-09-28 — Message on Senate action sent to the House.
+- 2010-09-28 — Mr. Pallone moved to suspend the rules and pass the bill.
+- 2010-09-28 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7650-7653; text as passed Senate: CR S7650-7651)
+- 2010-09-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7650-7653; text as passed Senate: CR S7650-7651)
+- 2010-09-28 — Received in the House.